mworion/MountWizzard4/docs/source/install_rpi3.rst

 depending on the system.

 .. warning::
-    So far PyQtWebEngine does not build un RPi3 !
+    So far PyQtWebEngine does not build on RPi3!
 So I removed for the build from 0.138b8 on the capabilities, who need the PyQtWebEngine package.
 This is basically the Keypad.
 So you will have limited features!